emijrp/awesome-awesome/README.md

 * [awesome-atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources.
 * [awesome-emacs](https://github.com/emacs-tw/awesome-emacs) - A community driven list of useful Emacs packages, libraries and others.
+* [awesome-jetbrains](https://github.com/championswimmer/awesome-jetbrains) - A collection of awesome fonts and color schemes to be used in Jetbrains IDEs.
 * [awesome-vim](https://github.com/akrawchyk/awesome-vim) - Plugins are organized by section and ordered alphabetically.
 * [awesome-vscode](https://github.com/viatsko/awesome-vscode) - A curated list of delightful VS Code packages and resources.